-Tofacitinib is used to treat moderate to severe rheumatoid arthritis in adults who have tried methotrexate without successful treatment of symptoms.
+Tofacitinib is used to treat moderate to severe rheumatoid arthritis in adults who have tried methotrexate or other medications without successful treatment of symptoms.
 Tofacitinib is sometimes given in combination with methotrexate or other arthritis medicines.

 Tofacitinib may also be used for purposes not listed in this medication guide.

 You should not use tofacitinib if you have a serious infection.
 Before you start treatment, your doctor may perform tests to make sure you do not have an infection.

 Serious and sometimes fatal infections may occur during treatment with tofacitinib.
 Stop using this medicine and call your doctor right away if you have signs of infection such as: fever, chills, sore throat, flu symptoms, sores or white patches in your mouth or throat, night sweats, stomach pain, diarrhea, weight loss, skin redness and swelling, or cough and chest pain.

 You should not use tofacitinib if you are allergic to it, or if you have severe liver disease.